sasthan/Kaggle-titanic/README.md

 In this challenge, we ask you to complete the analysis of what sorts of people were likely to survive.
 In particular, we ask you to apply the tools of machine learning to predict which passengers survived the tragedy.

-Practice Skills
+# Practice Skills

 Binary classification
 Python and R basics

+# Aim

-Aim: To predict what kind of people were likely to have survived the Titanic disaster based on attributes like gender, class, age, ticket fares, etc.
+To predict what kind of people were likely to have survived the Titanic disaster based on attributes like gender, class, age, ticket fares, etc.

-Goal
+# Goal

 It is your job to predict if a passenger survived the sinking of the Titanic or not.
 For each PassengerId in the test set, you must predict a 0 or 1 value for the Survived variable.

-Metric
+# Metric

 Your score is the percentage of passengers you correctly predict.
 This is known simply as "accuracy”.

-Overview
+# Overview

 The data has been split into two groups: